jamescowling/cronvex/README.md

 Note that it's _possible_ that a cron will be lost is the system grinds to a halt so much that the rescheduler function hits a user timeout.
 We can add a cleanup job for this.

+See [http://cronvex.com](http://cronvex.com) for a live demonstration of this service.